CSU-Ryan/KnightsOfLegend/README.md

   - Make sure to test!

 Notice, these are not dependant much on the entire programming working for them to work.
-After you have those classes working, you can then work on getting the data loaded from the CSV files into the objects (GameData), and **slowly** continue to build your objects.
+After you have those classes working, you can then work on getting the data loaded from the CSV files into the objects (IO.GameData), and **slowly** continue to build your objects.
 For each object, look at your javadoc and ask yourself only on a method basis: